-CURIOUS PHENOMENON .- After the late thunderstorm, a deposit resembling sulphur was observed in several places in the neighbourhood of Inverness.
-At Freesburn, it lay on the road and grass in some places to a depth of nearly half an inch.
-At Craighton cottage, Kessock, the deposit was observed on the top of water caught in a cask from the roof of the house, like a thick the death of the King and the Parliament; and surely cream.
-The sulphurous substance mmed or and dried on a piece of flannel.
-When dry it was a fine powder, and when thrown into the fire ignited exactly blished, down to this time, the members of the Roman | and unfunded debt was increased by 29,000,000%; and, like gunpowder, making a slight fizzing noise.
+Curious Phenomenon.-After the late thunderstorm, a deposit resembling sulphur was observed in several places in the neighbourhood of Inverness.
+At Freeburn, it lay on the road and grass in some places to a depth of nearly half an inch.
+At Craighton cottage, Kessock, the deposit was observed on the top of water caught in a cask from the roof of the house, like a thick cream.
+The sulphurous substance was skimmed off and dried on a piece of flannel.
+When dry it was a fine powder, and when thrown into the fire ignited exactly like gunpowder, making a slight fizzing noise.
 Unfortunately none was preserved beyond what was experimented on in this way.
-A boat at Craighton was powdered all over with the same substance; an 1 a countryman living on the height near Kilmuir says that near his house, in the space of what an ordinary washing-tub would cover, he could lift the powder with a spoon.
-The heavy rains have since washed it all away .--- Inverness Courier.
-A GOOD SWIMMER .- The son of Captain Smith, of the schooner Sheppard A. Mount, of Brookhaven, Long Island, U.S., was missed from the vessel at half-past eight o'clock, A.M.
-A heavy sen was running at the time, and it was blowing a nine-knot breeze.
-The vessel having been searched without offect, it became evident that the boy (who is about fourteen years of age) had fallen overboard ; and the vessel was put about to see whether the lad could be discovered.
-At twelve o'clock he was seen, swimming against the billows.
-He had taken off most of his disting, and says he could have kept up for two or three hours more.
+A boat at Craighton was powdered all over with the same substance; and a countryman living on the height near Kilmuir says that near his house, in the space of what an ordinary washing-tub would cover, he could lift the powder with a spoon.
+The heavy rains have since washed it all away.-Inverness Courier.

+the schooner Sheppard A. Mount, of Brookhaven, Long Island, U.S., was missed from the vessel at half-past eight o'clock, A.M.
+A heavy sea was running at the time, and it was blowing a nine-knot breeze.
+The vessel having been searched without effect, it became evident that the boy (who is about fourteen years of age) had fallen overboard; and the vessel was put about to see whether the lad could be discovered.
+At twelve o'clock he was seen, swimming against the billows. have kept up for two or three hours more.